acoular/acoular/docs/source/index.rst

       - The basics for using Acoular explained with a simple example.

+    * - :doc:`examples/index`

+      - Example scripts covering different use cases.

     * - :doc:`news/index`

       - Release notes for the current version of Acoular.

-    * - :doc:`examples/index`
+    * - :doc:`contributing/index`

-      - Example scripts covering different use cases.
+      - Information on how to contribute to the development of Acoular.

     * - :doc:`api_ref/index`